rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 Therefore, the current Arbitrary Self Types v2 provides a separate `Receiver` trait, so that there's no need to provide an awkward `Deref::deref` implementation.

-In addition, this v2 proposes to block generic receivers, which are currently allowed by the v1 (unstable) arbitrary self types feature.
+This v2 version has two other differences relative to the existing unstable `arbitrary_self_type` feature:
+* We won't allow raw pointer receivers, yet.
+It's highly desirable that we do so in future - this is discussed under the [enable for pointers](#enable-for-pointers) section.
+* We will block generic receivers.
 See the [diagnostics section for reasoning](#diagnostics).

-Aside from these differences, Arbitrary Self Types v2 is similar to the existing unstable `arbitrary_self_types` feature, including in its support for raw pointers as method receivers.
+Aside from these differences, Arbitrary Self Types v2 is similar to the existing unstable `arbitrary_self_types` feature.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation